 In each country, the competent technical authority shall determine the appropriate measurements to be made for each type of aid-to-navigation light.
 Photometric and colorimetric methods shall be determined by the laboratory to which the task is assigned but, as an indication of the general principles to be followed, reference should be made to this document.

-If possible, the photometric measurements should be made on a complete aid-to-navigation light as installed, including protective housing enclosing the optical system.
-To this end, measurements ‘in situ’ may be desirable.
-Measurements may also be made at suitable test sites, on a complete equipment, or on a source-optic combination without protective housing, and possibly also without colour filters intended for use in service.
-Such measurements, after correction for the effects of protective housing and of colour filters (where used), shall be applied to the actual equipment intended for subsequent installation, or to a light consisting of an identical source and operated under identical conditions to those of the aid-to-navigation light in question.
-The deduced effective intensity and luminous range may be taken as those of the installed aid.

 The measurement of light is a complex subject and there is a danger that uninformed practitioners could achieve measurement results containing large errors of which they are unaware.
 Even when such errors are corrected or accounted for, the measurement result may still have a measurement uncertainty of several percent and in some cases tens of percent.
 Sometimes, such high uncertainties are unavoidable.

 However, whatever measurement method is used, and whatever errors and uncertainties attained, it is important to properly evaluate them.
 The best way of doing this is using an uncertainty budget.
 Properly used, this budget can be used, not only to determine uncertainty, but also to refine the measurement method by addressing dominant uncertainties.
 It should be remembered that no measurement result is complete without a statement of uncertainty and confidence.